Vanilla Kubernetes

 statefulset.apps/midpoint created

-• scale the replicas to 0
+• Scale the replicas down to 0

-Scale midPoint instances to 0 replica
+Scale midPoint instances to 0 replicas

 kubectl scale -n midpoint-deployment --replicas=0 sts/midpoint